edking21/AngularAssetManager-GitHub-Demo/README.md

 * MEAN Stack Project uses Angular Reactive form to ass asset to the database.

+## MongoDB Atlas

+* Joins the Student document with the Asset document.
+One asset can be owned by many students

 ## CORS

 * Uses Cross Origin resource sharing (CORS) by setting up a proxy between the UI running on port 4200 and the Mongo Atlas database server running on port 3001.